CodeKommissar/The-WebDev-Blog/content/the_command_line/first_steps.md

 #### On Ubuntu

-1. Open the Dash by clicking the Ubuntu icon in the upper-left
+1. Open the Dash by clicking the Ubuntu icon in the upper-left.
-2. Type "terminal"
+2. Type "terminal" in the search box.
-3. Select the Terminal application from the results that appear and click it
+3. Select the Terminal application from the results that appear and click it.

 #### On Mac OS

 1. Hold down the command key and hit the spacebar.
 2. In the top right the blue "search bar" will pop up.
-3. Type: terminal
+3. Type "terminal" in the search bar.
 4. Click on the Terminal application that looks like a black box.

 #### On Windows